thinkshout/thinkshout/blog/_posts/2017-05-19-skipping-a-version-migrating-from-drupal-6-to-drupal-8-with-drupal-migrate.md

   plugin: entity:node
  ```

 You’ll find you can do a lot with custom migration sources, and this is especially useful with legacy versions of Drupal where you’ll have to fudge data at least a little bit.
-So if the Migrate module isn’t doing it for you, you’ll always have the option to step in and give it a little assistance.
+So if the Migrate module isn’t doing it for you, you’ll always have the option to step in and give it a little push.